2018/66, 17 May 2018

 On Sunday morning, 13 March 2018, between 6.30-7.53am, suicide bombers carried out deadly attacks on three churches, namely the Santa Maria Tak Bercela Catholic Church, the Indonesian Christian Church at Diponegoro Street and the Pantekosta Church at Arjuno Street.
 At least 14 persons were killed and 41 injured.
 The national police chief Tito Karnavian said that these attacks were perpetrated by one family, consisting of a father, a mother and four children -two of them under twelve years old, who had returned to Indonesia from Syria.
 ISIS has claimed responsibility for the attacks.
 On Sunday evening the police’s anti-terror unit found four home-made bombs in a residential home allegedly belonging to the perpetrators.

 A second bomb exploded in a low-cost housing in Sidoarjo near Surabaya, killing three people the same Sunday evening.
-Police said that this was also perpetrated by a member including the father, the mother and a child.
+Police said that this was also perpetrated by a family including the father, the mother and a child.
 On Monday morning, another bomb exploded, this time at Surabaya police-headquarters, injuring policemen and civilians.

 The Sunday morning bombings were the worst since 2000, when a string of attacks on Christmas Eve killed 15 people and injured more than 100 others.
 Since then, churches and temples, have sporadically been targeted by hardline groups who forced their closure or ransacked them.